 Modern genealogy software has tons of useful features for everyone, from the rank amateur just starting out to the seasoned professional.

-But with so many choices of software out there, which one is the best for you?
-Read on, and we’ll give you our top five picks.
+But with so many choices out there, which is the best genealogy software to build and manage your family tree?
+Read on, and we’ll give you our top picks.

 * Prices may vary; check websites for the latest prices before ordering.
 We may earn commissions for purchases made through links in this post which help support this site.